kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 - 4 circles: User data is not used to train models.
 Data retained for 30 days or less before deletion.
 -

-## LLM Price comparison
+## LLM Comparison

-Felt useful to have this all in once place.
+There are so many models around so felt useful to have this all in once place.
 Feel free to edit.

 | LLM                    | Context Length | Price per input ($/M) | Price per output ($/M) |
 |------------------------|----------------|-----------------------|------------------------|